slier81/vagrant-lamp/README.md

 The Apache server is available at <http://localhost>

 #### MySQL
 Externally the MySQL server is available at port 8889, and when running on the VM it is available as a socket or at port 3306 as usual.
 Username: root
 Password: root

 #### PhpMyadmin
 PhpMyadmin is available at <http://localhost/phpmyadmin>
 Username: root
 Password: root

 Technical Details
 -----------------
 * Ubuntu 14.04 64-bit
 * Apache 2
-* PHP 5.5 (xdebug preconfigured, worked out of the box)
+* PHP 5.5 (xdebug preconfigured, work out of the box)
 * Composer
 * MySQL 5.5
-* Mailcatcher (preconfigured, worked out of the box)
+* Mailcatcher (preconfigured, work out of the box)

 We are using the base Ubuntu 14.04 box from Vagrant.
 If you don't already have it downloaded the Vagrantfile has been configured to do it for you.
 This only has to be done once